libopencm3/libopencm3/README.md

 Status and API
 --------------

-The libopencm3 project is currently work in progress.
-Not all subsystems of the microcontrollers are supported, yet.
+The libopencm3 project is (and presumably, always will be) a work in progress.
+Not all subsystems of all microcontrollers are supported, yet, though some parts have more complete support than others.

-**IMPORTANT**: The API of the library is _NOT_ yet considered stable!
-Please do
-           not rely on it, yet!
-Changes to function names, macro names, etc. can happen at any time without prior notice!
+Prior to version 0.8.0, the api was largely in flux.
+Attempts were made to provide backwards compatibility, but this was not always considered critical.

+From 0.8.0 to 1.0, we'll atempt to follow semver, but **EXPECT CHANGES**, as we attempt to clear up old APIs and remove deprecated functions.
+The 0.8.0 tag was placed to provide the "old stable" point before all the new code started landing.

+From 1.0, expect to follow semver, with functions (and defines!) being deprecated for a release before being removed.

 _TIP_: Include this repository as a Git submodule in your project to make sure
      your users get the right version of the library to compile your project.